nestjs/docs.nestjs.com/content/techniques/authentication.md

     });
 }
 ```
-Take a look at the official [Passport Website](http://www.passportjs.org/docs/oauth/) for parameter names.
+Take a look at the official [Passport Website](http://www.passportjs.org/docs/oauth/) for property names.

 #### Named strategies